gf3/Jerk/README.md

 ### Your First Bot

-Firstly, we're gonna have to clone us some Jerk.
-So let's do that:
+Firstly, we'll need to grab Jerk.
+If you use [npm](http://npmjs.org/) it's as easy as:

+    npm install jerk

+If you prefer straight-up git:

     git clone git://github.com/gf3/Jerk.git

 Hoo haa, now that we're locked and loaded, let's write a goddamn bot!
 We need to include Jerk:

-    var jerk = require('./path/to/Jerk/lib/jerk')
+    var jerk = require('jerk')

 You'll need some `options`.
 Jerk takes the exact same options object as the [IRC-js library](http://github.com/gf3/IRC-js/).
 Let's just go ahead and supply some basic info: